f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     appliance-1(config)#

-If LAGs are configured decriptions should be added to the LAG interfaces as well:
+If LAGs are configured, decriptions should be added to the LAG interfaces as well:

 .. code-block:: bash